thisisrajat/radio-reddit/readme.md

   __How to use this script?__

-  Open Terminal or equivalently Command Prompt on Windows and run execute the following:
+  Open Terminal or equivalent Cmd on Windows and run the following command:

   ```
     $ python radio-reddit.py [ station name ]